hodgerpodger/staketaxcsv/README_reference.md

 You may notice a lack of unit tests in this codebase.
 Though tests exist, I omitted them because they rely on extensive use of real world wallet data.
 For the sake of all users' privacy, I do not include these tests.
-I'm open to ideas for alternatives, since obviously this is non-optimal.
+I'm open to ideas for alternatives or PRs for non-invasive tests, since obviously this is non-optimal.

+Note to contributors: I encourage you to be proactive with changes before I find a solution to the testing problem.
+Private tests are run for most txs types and perfection without those tests is not expected.
+Of course, try to be perfect :).

 # Docker